How to Customize Forms in Dynamics 365

-The Microsoft Dynamics CRM user interface can be customized to meet an organization’s requirements.
-Forms can be modified to show only those fields that are required.
+The Microsoft Dynamics 365 user interface can be customized to meet an organization’s requirements.
+Forms can be modified to show only those fields that are necessary for business processes.

-The anatomy of a classic form includes the following:
+The anatomy of a Main form includes the following:

 - Body.
 The body of the form is where all the editable information is stored.
 Users have the option of scrolling down the form or using the tabs.

 - Footer.
-The footer is similar to the header, but shown at the bottom.
+The footer is similar to the header, but it is shown at the bottom.
 Fields in the footer are read only.

 - Navigation.
 Form navigation includes links to related records, web resources, or external links.

 - Within Customizations, click on Forms for the entity you want to modify.
 Open a form with the Main Form Type.

 - You can select the part of the form you want to modify in the Select section of the ribbon.